10 Things You Didn’t Know Your Garage or Workshop Needs

 For large organization needs, a wall storage system might be your best bet.
 These consist of a back panel that you can install shelves, cabinets, hooks, magnets, bins, and containers on.
 Wall systems are popular because they quickly mount to the wall and are customizable, so you can update the pieces as your needs change.
 If you prefer to have everything out in the open, you can forgo cabinetry and go with an open shelving system.

 Moving large items can be backbreaking work – literally!
 If you have any heavy lifting to do, using wheeled moving equipment will make the job easier and safer.
 There’s a wide variety of material handling equipment that can make light work of moving heavy boxes and other bulky items.
 Hand trucks, carts, and dollies are the most frequently used gear to carry bulky objects, and paired with a sturdy transportion ramp, can enable quick loading of your pick-up truck or van.

 When using any wheeled moving equipment, don’t forget to add ratchet straps, bungees, or other tie-downs to keep the items from falling.
 Tie-downs are also helpful for securing objects in the back of your truck or on top of your car.

 Watering Tools and Mounts

-Keeping a high-quality hose and nozzle in your workspace is a convenient way to wash the car, water the garden, and rinse off any outdoor gear.
+Keeping a high-quality hose and hose reel in, or very close to, your workspace is a convenience and safety consideration.
+You might use it to wash the a car, rinse off any outdoor gear, or clean up any accidental messes.
 There are many types of hoses and nozzles that can create various water pressures/spray patterns and adjust in size, so be sure to consider all the projects you might use it for and their watering needs.